Pulsar Polarization Arrays: Projected Sensitivities of PPAs

-\item Far PPA (FPPA): $100$ MSPs randomly but uniformly distributed within a $(1.0\,\text{kpc})^3$ cube around galactic center, $i.e$, the bulge area. $N_p$, $T_p$ and $\lambda_p$ for each pulsar are assumed the same as above.
+\item Far PPA (FPPA): $100$ MSPs randomly but uniformly distributed within a $(1.0\,\text{kpc})^3$ cube around Galactic Center, $i.e$, the bulge area. $N_p$, $T_p$ and $\lambda_p$ for each pulsar are assumed the same as above.

-\item Optimal PPA (OPPA): $1000$ MSPs randomly distributed, which we take following a distribution fitting the MSP data in the ATNF Pulsar Catalogue~\cite{2005AJ....129.1993M}.
-As a more aggressive choice of parameters for each pulsar, we assume $T_p=30\,$year, with an observational cadence of 1/(one week) and hence $N_p\approx 1500$ data points. $\lambda_p$ is the same as above.
+\item Optimal PPA (OPPA): $100$ MSPs following the distribution of MSPs in the ATNF pulsar catalog~\cite{2005AJ....129.1993M}.
+As a more aggressive choice of parameters for each pulsar, we assume $T_p=30\,$yr, with an observational cadence of 1/(one week) and hence $N_p\approx 1500$ data points. $\lambda_p$ is the same as above.